-How To Choose An Internet Service Provider For Your Business
+How to Choose an Internet Service Provider for Your Business

 Selecting an ISP that provides usage reports and allows you to scale your bandwidth as your needs grow is just one of the many areas of customer support that can minimize stress and help keep business operations running smoothly.

 When selecting an ISP, consider your expectations for support.
-If broadband Internet is mission critical, then you’ll want direct access, 24/7 to tech support.
+If broadband internet is mission critical, then you’ll want direct access, 24/7 to tech support.
 Mainstream customer service may be great for many things, but downtime or severely impacted services requires fast attention from knowledgeable support teams with technical expertise in business apps.

 Internet Service Quality

-A final Note
+A Final Note

 With purpose and data at your fingertips, you’re well on your way to choosing an internet provider that will best meet the needs of your business.
 Remember, if it seems too good to be true, dive into the details and approach with caution.